MicrosoftDocs/xamarin-docs/docs/ios/get-started/hello-ios-multiscreen/hello-ios-multiscreen-quickstart.md

   ![](hello-ios-multiscreen-quickstart-images/18new.png "Change the View Controller Title to Call History in the Properties Pad")

-16. When the application is run, the **Call History Button** will open the **Call History** screen, but the Table View will be empty because there is no code to to keep track of and display the phone numbers.
+16. When the application is run, the **Call History Button** will open the **Call History** screen, but the Table View will be empty because there is no code to keep track of and display the phone numbers.

   This app will store the phone numbers as a list of strings.